-From British Powerlifting champion platforms to film sets, boardrooms, politics, and publishing — building a body of work designed to inspire and entertain.
+From British Powerlifting champion platforms to film sets, actor, boardrooms, politics, and publishing — Mak Singh is building a body of work designed to inspire and entertain.

 Stories that move people.
 Ideas that change them.
 Work that lasts.